Logo of Restaurant Waste Disposal

 Understanding Local Enforcement and Inspections

 In Upland, grease trap compliance is actively enforced by local agencies, typically the Public Works or Environmental Services department.
 Routine inspections are a standard part of doing business in the food service industry here.
-These inspections often occur on a bi-annual basis, though they can be more frequent depending on your establishment's history or the volume of waste you produce1 7.
-During an inspection, officials will check the physical condition and cleanliness of your interceptor, review your maintenance and pumping records, and verify that the unit is easily accessible for service8.
-Non-compliance can lead to a cascade of problems, starting with formal notices and escalating to substantial fines, stop-work orders, or even the revocation of your sewer connection permit until violations are corrected7.
+These inspections often occur on a bi-annual basis, though they can be more frequent depending on your establishment's history or the volume of waste you produce.
+During an inspection, officials will check the physical condition and cleanliness of your interceptor, review your maintenance and pumping records, and verify that the unit is easily accessible for service4.
+Non-compliance can lead to a cascade of problems, starting with formal notices and escalating to substantial fines, stop-work orders, or even the revocation of your sewer connection permit until violations are corrected.
 Proactive maintenance is the most effective strategy to pass these inspections seamlessly.

 Determining Your Service Schedule and Costs

 Establishing the right pumping frequency is the key to balancing cost-effectiveness with strict compliance.
 Your schedule should be dictated by your kitchen's output, not just a calendar.
-As mentioned, a low-volume cafe might safely operate on a 90-day cycle, while a high-output pizza restaurant or banquet hall could require monthly service6 9.
+As mentioned, a low-volume cafe might safely operate on a 90-day cycle, while a high-output pizza restaurant or banquet hall could require monthly service 5.
 The only way to know for sure is to work with your service provider to monitor FOG accumulation and adjust the schedule accordingly.

 • Trap Size and Location: A small indoor grease trap will generally cost less to service than a large, buried outdoor interceptor.